ishithakodali/intelligent-global-disease-observatory/README.md

 # Intelligent Global Disease Observatory API
+## What it does
+ This system aggregates global health data and provides real-time disease insights through a unified API.

+It integrates multiple sources such as WHO, CDC, Open Targets, and PubChem to deliver:
+- Epidemiological trends
+- Outbreak alerts
+- Genomic associations
+- Therapeutic signals

 Backend-only FastAPI service for disease observability, enrichment, catalog search, and analytics.

 ## Core Features